A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-This ensures that the $q-s$ system admits a global bounded solution if and only if $s_0> -c/N$.
+One can show that the $q-s$ system admits a global bounded solution if and only if $s_0> -c/N$.
 Moreover, the solutions are periodic and the trajectories rotate clockwise on the $(q, s)$ plane as time progresses.
-We also have
+Denoting the extremal values of $s$ as $s_{\min}$ and $s_{\max}$, we have